freeCodeCamp/guide/src/pages/grunt/index.md

 * [Preparing a new grunt project](#Preparing-a-new-grunt-project)
 * [Projects and tasks configuration](#Projects-and-tasks-configuration)
 * [Grunt plugins](#Grunt-plugins)
 <a name="Getting-started"></a>

 ## Getting Started
-Grunt and Grunt plugins are installed and managed via [npm](https://www.npmjs.org/), the [Node.js](https://nodejs.org/) package manager.
-Grunt 0.4.x requires stable
-Node.js versions `>= 0.8.0.` Odd version numbers of Node.js are considered unstable development versions.
+Grunt and Grunt plugins  installed and managed via npm, the Node.js package manager.
+Grunt 0.4.x requires stable Node.js versions >= 0.8.0.
+Odd version numbers of Node.js considered unstable development versions.

-Before setting up Grunt ensure that your npm is up-to-date by running npm update -g npm (this might require sudo on certain systems).
+Before setting up Grunt ensure that your npm is up-to-date by running npm update -g npm (this might need sudo on certain systems).

-If you already have installed Grunt and are now searching for some quick reference, please checkout our Gruntfile example and how to configure a task.
+If you already have installed Grunt and are now searching for some quick reference, please checkout Gruntfile [example](https://gruntjs.com/sample-gruntfile)

 <a name="Installation"></a>
 ## Installation
 #### Installing the CLI

-In order to get started, you'll want to install Grunt's command line interface (CLI) globally.
-You may need to use sudo
-(for OSX, *nix, BSD etc) or run your command shell as Administrator (for Windows) to do this.
+To get started, you'll want to install Grunt's command line interface (CLI) globally.
+You may need to use sudo (for OSX, *nix, BSD etc) or run your command shell as Administrator (for Windows) to do this.

-`npm install -g grunt-cli`
+npm install -g grunt-cli

-This will put the grunt command in your system path, allowing it to be run from any directory.
+This will put the grunt command in your system path, allowing it to  run from any directory.

 Note that installing grunt-cli does not install the Grunt task runner!
-The job of the Grunt CLI is simple: run the version of Grunt which has been installed next to a Gruntfile.
-This allows multiple versions of Grunt to be installed on the same machine simultaneously.
+The job of the Grunt CLI is simple: run the version of Grunt which has installed next to a Gruntfile.
+This allows many versions of Grunt to  installed on the same machine simultaneously.
 [know more](https://gruntjs.com/getting-started#installing-the-cli)
 <a name="Preparing-a-new-grunt-project"></a>
 ## Preparing a new Grunt project